intertect/intertect/src/content/lesson_1/part_1.md

 written instructions like these).

 # Your Task
 We think there's a bug in our implementation.
-You're task is to find and fix it.
+Your task is to find and fix it.

 For better or worse, in this lesson you won't be implementing much.
 We want to